3tty0n/minipypy/README.md

 This is minipypy, a subset of the PyPy interpreter.
 This project was created to experiment with implementing a new compilation technique, optimizations, and so on.

 For the sake of simplicity, minipypy borrows Python's bytecode compiler.
-It loads a compiled bytecode by CPython/PyPy and interprets it.
+It loads a compiled bytecode and interprets it.

 ## Prerequisite